New formula companies are a rare bird so I was intrigued when I heard about Bobbie – the first new infant formula to hit the U.S. market in two years.

 Bobbie formula contains 57% carbohydrates, 28% fats, 11% proteins and 2% vitamins and minerals.
 This ratio is strictly monitored by the FDA and doesn’t change hugely between brands.

-Bobbie uses USDA Organic and Non-GMO ingredients, including pasture raised milk, water-extracted DHA (to support brain development) and a blend of fats, including coconut oil.
+Bobbie uses USDA Organic and Non-GMO ingredients, including pasture raised milk, water-extracted DHA (to support brain development) and a blend of fats, including organic coconut oil.
 Check out the complete list of ingredients here.